mcandre/sunshine/README.md

 Dynamic applications can be compiled as static executables (chmod 0500) and installed into `FROM scratch` Docker containers, with immutable file systems. sunshine may prove useful for underlying hypervisor and Kubernetes node environments, where traditional server security must still be maintained.

+Classical SSH access can be disabled entirely in favor of cloud console access (VM's), or in favor of `kubectl exec` access (Kubernetes pods).

 # SEE ALSO

 * [brew](https://brew.sh/) package manager provides a self permission check with the `brew doctor` command